 Autisme-Europe’s role

-Autism-Europe will take part in all activities.
-AE will be more specifically responsible for the dissemination of the project results across Europe as well as contacts with EU policy-makers, and in charge of organizing the final event.
+Autism-Europe took part in all activities, but it was specifically responsible for the dissemination of the project results across Europe, as well as making contacts with EU policy-makers.
+Autism-Europe also organised the project’s final conference at the European Parliament at the end of May 2023.